“What is not started today is never finished tomorrow.”

 Why did we procrastinate?

-Because, as the Zeigarnik Effect explains, we don’t want to start tasks which we can’t finish right away.
+Because, as the Zeigarnik Effect explains, we don’t want to start tasks that we can’t finish right away.
 We throw something new at ourselves for Monkey Brain to obsess over, and boy does he.
 He will obsess over that uncompleted task to the detriment of other tasks.

 So, we wait.
 We don’t start.
 Procrastination is the key to tomorrow.